Chennai 2 Singapore (soundtrack): Background

-As the film features newcomers in the lead, Ghibran decided to plan for a unique marketing strategies for the audio release; he experienced it during the album release of Uttama Villain (which Ghibran had composed) with Kamal Haasan releasing the album through an online application.
+Ghibran was involved in the project owing to his friendship with Akbar during his times at Singapore.
 The composer worked on six tracks for the film in October 2015 and recording of the songs began in December 2015.
 The album also featured new lyricists and playback singers working on the film's soundtrack.
 Think Music purchased the film's audio rights in the same month.

+Since the film consisted of newcomers in the lead, Ghibran decided to plan for a unique marketing strategy for the release, considering how Kamal Haasan released the album of Uttama Villain—which Ghibran had composed for—through an online application.
+During his free time, he searched through Google Maps for checking the destination from Chennai to Singapore, the navigation also had options to travel via road.
+Ghibran then discussed with Akbar regarding plans for a road trip, while also making it as an opportunity for a unique music release.

-In January 2016, Ghibran announced plans for the film's music release that the album – featuring six tracks in total – will be released in six countries connecting India and Singapore.
-He revealed that since the album features six tracks, each tracks will be released one by one so that the team would cover all the countries.
-The composer eventually stated that he will start his road trip from Chennai to Singapore crossing Bhutan, Myanmar, Thailand and Malaysia.
-The team also planned to release the album within a span of 20 days in the road trip.
+In January 2016, Ghibran announced that all the six tracks in the album, will be released in six countries connecting India and Singapore; each track will be released one by one so that the team would cover all the countries.
+The initial plan of the tour is to begin with Chennai and then cross through Bhutan, Myanmar, Thailand and Malaysia, thereby completing the destination with Singapore, and wanted to complete the trip within 20 days.
 Engaging his fans and friends through his social media pages, Ghibran asked for advice about the road trip.
 He also sent a wish for Ajith Kumar known for his road skills to offer his advice.